The Man Who Laughs (1928 film): Plot

 Gwynplaine returns home and extracts the Duchess's letter clutched in Dea's hands as she sleeps.
 He tears the note into pieces before breaking down into tears, overcome by guilt.
 Dea wakes up, relieved to find he has returned.
 He guides her hands to feel his smile for the first time, and she reassures him that God made her sightless so she could see only the real Gwynplaine.
 Guards arrive to arrest Gwynplaine, and he is taken to Chatham Prison.
 When the guards later march out of the prison bearing Hardquanonne's coffin, Ursus mistakenly concludes that Gwynplaine has been executed.
-Barkilphedro arrives to notify Ursus he has been banished from England, and cruelly lies to him that the "laughing mountebank" is dead.
+Barkilphedro arrives to notify Ursus he has been banished from England and cruelly lies to him that the "laughing mountebank" is dead.
 Hearing this from the stage, Dea faints in shock.

-Gwynplaine is freed from prison and is to be made a Peer in the House of Lords.
+Gwynplaine is freed from prison and is to be made a peer in the House of Lords.
 The next day, he is brought to London for his introduction ceremony by Barkilphedro at the same time as Ursus and Dea head for the Thames docks to leave the country.
 Their vehicle carriage wheels lock and Ursus's pet wolf, Homo, leads Dea to the House of Lords.
-The Peers are outraged that a clown has joined their ranks.
+The peers are outraged that somebody whom they believe to be a clown has joined their ranks.
 Gwynplaine is presented to Queen Anne, who decrees Gwynplaine will marry the Duchess.
 Dirry-Moir brings Dea inside the building, but she is tricked into going back outside by Barkilphedro and brought to Ursus.
-Upset over the Peers's mockery, Gwynplaine renounces his peerage and refuses to marry the Duchess.
+Upset over the peers' mockery, Gwynplaine renounces his peerage and refuses to marry the Duchess.
 He escapes from the guards and runs through the streets, only to find his show closed.
 Gwynplaine heads to the docks when he learns that Dea and Ursus were ordered to leave England, managing to elude Barkilphedro's men with the help of the villagers.
 When he reaches the docks, Gwynplaine's cries are heard by Homo, who leaps off the ship and swims to him.
-The wolf-dog mauls a guard about to attack Gwynplaine.
-They are pulled aboard and Gwynplaine reunites with Ursus and Dea.
-Together, they set sail from England.
+The wolf-dog mauls Barkilphedro who was about to attack Gwynplaine.
+Gwynplaine and Homo are pulled aboard, where the former is reunited with Ursus and Dea; together, they sail away.